The bridge is now fully open to pedestrian and bicycle traffic.

 Executive Kittleman announced that work will begin this fall to improve the bridge.
 To read the full statement and watch the announcement, click here.

-Howard County is making improvements to the pedestrian and bicycle bridge that crosses US-29 in Columbia, starting in the fall of 2017.
-The improvements include the installation of a spiraling geodesic tube around the bridge, upgraded lighting and additional safety enhancements, but require the closure of the bridge for about 3 months to allow the work to be completed.
+Howard County has made improvements to the pedestrian and bicycle bridge that crosses US-29 in Columbia, starting in the fall of 2017 and completed in spring of 2018.
+The improvements included the installation of a spiraling geodesic tube around the bridge, upgraded lighting and additional safety enhancements, but required the closure of the bridge for about 3 months to allow the work to be completed.

 The pedestrian bridge opened more than three decades ago and it has been an important connection between Columbia’s Town Center and residential communities to the east, including Oakland Mills and Long Reach.
 However, the chain-link fence barrier around the bridge proved aesthetically unappealing and poor lighting contributed to the community’s concerns about safety and security.